 Fredericton Transit

 Fredericton Transit provides a public transit service offering fixed routes throughout the city as well as a para transit service for riders with disabilities.
-These services operate Monday to Saturday, except on holidays and carry more than one million passengers each year.
+These services operate 7 days a week, except on most holidays, and carry more than one million passengers each year.

 At Fredericton Transit we want to encourage residents and visitors alike to use city buses.
 Not only will this connect customers to all corners of New Brunswick's capital city, but it will create a healthier planet for all of us.